Gustavomurta/tinyGo_my_experiments/MCP4922/tinygo/readme.md

 Press the Raspberry Pico boot button and connect the USB cable to your PC.

-To compile and save on Raspberry Pico, give the command below:
+To compile and save on Raspberry Pico, use the command below:

 tinygo flash -target=pico main.go